Matthew 24

 The Romans came in and literally like Jesus said, the gold in the temple was burned and melted into the cracks.
 They took stone by stone of that temple and that city apart and then they totally blazed the place.
 Josephus said, ‘When they were through, you couldn’t believe that anybody had ever lived there.’

 They ran through the city up to the Transjordan Mountains called ‘Pella’, and the Christians were saved.
 We can’t imagine how the fall of Jerusalem was to Jews and Christians all over the world, it made all the headlines.
-I mean to a Jew the fall of Jerusalem, that’s like the end of an age, if Jerusalem falls, God must be dead.
+I mean to a Jew, the fall of Jerusalem, that’s like the end of an age, if Jerusalem falls, God must be dead.

-3. The sign language in Matthew 24:1-35, are actually Old Testament judgement language.
+The sign language in Matthew 24:1-35 / Mark 13:1-31 / Luke 21:5-36, are actually Old Testament judgement language.

 Jesus is using a language which some call apocalyptic and it was very familiar to students of the Old Testament.
 We’re not familiar with it because we’re Gentiles and so sometimes we think they’re talking about the second coming when they aren’t necessarily doing so.

 What I’m saying is, when a Jew heard language like, the stars are going to be darkened, the moon is going turn to dark, the sun is going to fall.
 When they heard talk like that, they didn’t think, that the ‘end of the world,’ they thought, ‘what nation is God judging now?’

-And when Jesus uses that kind of language in His sermon, He’s saying that God is sending judgement on Israel.
+And when Jesus uses that kind of language in His sermon, He’s saying that God is sending judgement upon Israel.
 Just like He did on Egypt, just like He did on Edom and Babylon.

-People say, ‘well what about verse 30?’
-“The son of man is going to come on the clouds of the sky.”
-Matthew 24:30.
+People say, ‘well what about Matthew 24:30-31 / Mark 13:26-26, where Jesus says, ‘He is going to come on the clouds of the sky’.
 Again, I’m going to say that’s judgement language.

-Let me give you an example from Isaiah 19:1 “An oracle concerning Egypt: See, the LORD rides on a swift cloud and is coming to Egypt.
+Let me give you an example from Isaiah 19:1, “An oracle concerning Egypt: See, the LORD rides on a swift cloud and is coming to Egypt.
 The idols of Egypt tremble before him, and the hearts of the Egyptians melt within them.”

 Look at Matthew 26:64, I used to think this referred to the second coming of Christ but I’m not too sure now.
 Remember when Jesus was before Caiaphas the high priest in trial and Caiaphas says, ‘You tell me if you are the Son of God?’

-And Jesus says this, Matthew 26:64 “Yes, it is as you say,” “But I say to all of you: In the future, you will see the Son of Man sitting at the right hand of the Mighty One and coming on the clouds of heaven.”
-Now is that a reference to the second coming?
-Notice it says, ‘He’s sitting at the right hand.’
+And Jesus says this, ‘yes, it is as you say,’ ‘But I say to all of you: In the future, you will see the Son of Man sitting at the right hand of the Mighty One and coming on the clouds of heaven,’ Matthew 26:64.

-It doesn’t say He’s standing or riding a horse, He’s sitting.
 I think what Jesus is saying there is, “Caiaphas, this day you are my judge, you and your people are judging me, but the day is coming and you’re going to see it when I’m sitting at the right hand of God and I’m sending my judgement to you.”
 And Caiaphas’ generation saw that prophecy come true.

 In this text, Jesus is bringing the news of the passing of one era and the establishment of another in which the glory of God isn’t going to be in the temple made by hands anymore.